ppy/osu-wiki/wiki/Beatmapping/Sampleset/en.md

 A *normal* hitsound is used by default when working with any of these **samplesets**.
 This is the default sound you will hear when objects are clicked.

-There are also other parts of a sample set that may include the slider tick sounds and the sound made when filling the spinner metre.
+Other parts of a sampleset may include the slider tick sounds and the sound made when filling the spinner metre.